 - Irritable bowel disorder

 However, pinpointing the exact cause of chronic cat diarrhea is a difficult task.

 You should get help from your veterinarian for chronic feline diarrhea.

 Your vet will rule out other diseases and health problems before diagnosing chronic diarrhea.

-Most vets start with a symptom-based history.
+For example, most vets start with a symptom-based history.

 Then, they figure out if the problem originates in the small or large intestine.

-Other tests might include:
+In addition, other tests might include:

 - Fecal examination